mjon/WildCounts/_count/methods/concepts--the-usual-is-not-the-same.md

 Any unique identifier of a usual individual is added in the comment of an observation.
 Here, it's the name "Dobby" (the person who banded bellbirds in our garden was a fan of Harry Potter).
 Dobby corresponds to a particular colour band combination on his legs, plus a unique banding code printed onto a metal band.
 These are included in my first observation of Dobby, but, after that, typing "Dobby" is quicker, and easier to remember, than the code or band colour combination.

-In the case of stationary organisms like plants and roadkill, often the location alone is sufficient to know which usual organism it is.
+In the case of stationary organisms, like plants and roadkill, often the location alone is sufficient to know which usual organism it is.
 When there are two or three usual plants at one location, the identifier can also be as simple as "eastern plant" and "western plant".

 <div class="indent">
 <figure>